azsk/AzTS-docs/Control coverage/Feature/KeyVault.md

 ### Control Spec

 > **Passed:**
-> if both Soft Delete and Purge Protections are enabled.
+> If both Soft Delete and Purge Protections are enabled.
 >
 > **Failed:**
-> if Soft Delete or Purge Protections is disabled.
+> If Soft Delete or Purge Protections is disabled.
 >
 ### Recommendation